 A blog post by Rod Dreher brought my attention yesterday to a new critique of Patrick Deneen’s hard-hitting Why Liberalism Failed.
-I didn’t think that critique, by Deneen’s colleague Vincent Philip Muñoz, delivered anything like a decisive blow.
-It’s a strong essay, no doubt, but seems to me more a matter of pleading than dispassionate analysis of where we are at.
+I didn’t find the critique, by Deneen’s colleague Vincent Philip Muñoz, anything like a decisive blow.
+It’s a strong essay, but seems more a matter of pleading than dispassionate analysis of where we are at.
 Leaning on the Founders’ good intentions, it describes a ship that has already sailed, one replaced by a new ship built by new shipwrights who have fudged the original blueprints to match their new priorities.
-And I suspect that possibility of fudging was too much there in the original Founders’ blueprints.
-As I also suspect the sleek new ship presently leaving harbor is not seaworthy.
+I do suspect that possibility of fudging was too much there in the Founders’ blueprints, but that the fudging was not inevitable.
+I also suspect the sleek new ship presently leaving harbor is not seaworthy.

-Muñoz’s essay, well worth reading in full, is not strong enough in my mind to dislodge Deneen’s arguments.
+Muñoz’s essay, then, though well worth reading in full, is not finally strong enough to dislodge Deneen’s arguments.